pawamoy/mkdocs-llmstxt/README.md

 ## Override `site_url`

-Use `base_url` to point `llms.txt` to documentation in a specified directory.
+Use `base_url` to point `llms.txt` to documentation in a specific directory.
 For example, when using [Read the Docs](https://github.com/readthedocs/), use `base_url` to indicate the path to the hosted docs built for a specific language or version.

 The resulting `llms.txt` uses `base_url` when it is specified, instead of the canonical `site_url`.

 ```yaml title="mkdocs.yml"
 plugins: